 For a drug to be covered under Part B, it must be reasonable and necessary for the diagnosis or treatment of an illness or injury.
 (Four types of vaccines that are preventive services are also covered under Part B through specific statutory provisions.)
-Medicare Part B's coverage of a drug can depend on several factors-the type of drug, the route of administration, the setting in which the drug is administered, and the patient's diagnosis.
+Medicare Part B's coverage of a drug can also depend on several other factors-the type of drug, the route of administration, the setting in which the drug is administered, and the patient's diagnosis.

-Physician office and HOPD drugs-Drugs administered by infusion or injection in physician offices and HOPDs compose the largest category of Part B drugs.1 To be covered by Part B in these settings, the drug must be considered by Medicare to be notusually self-administered.
+Physician office and HOPD drugs-Drugs administered by infusion or injection in physician offices and HOPDs compose the largest category of Part B drugs.1 To be covered by Part B in these settings, the drug must be considered by Medicare to be not-usually self-administered.
 A few examples include drugs to treat cancer, macular degeneration, and rheumatoid arthritis.

-Preventive vaccines-Medicare Part B covers certain preventive vaccines that are explicitly listed in statute influenza, pneumococcal, hepatitis B (for intermediate- and high-risk populations), and COVID-19.
-(For COVID-19 vaccines purchased directly by the federal government, Medicare is only liable for the cost of administering the vaccine, not for the cost of the vaccine itself.)
+Preventive vaccines-Medicare Part B covers certain preventive vaccines that are explicitly listed in statute-influenza, pneumococcal, hepatitis B (for intermediate- and high-risk populations), and COVID-19 vaccines.